This spot has been added by

 You will enter the water from your boat.

-Los Túneles site consists of series of pools, tunnels and narrow passages created by ancient lava flows.
+Los Túneles site consists of a series of pools, tunnels and narrow passages created by ancient lava flows.
 Protected by a lava barrier, this unique “lagoon” shelters calm, clear, shallow waters, contrasting with the rather rough ocean.
-The area to snorkel will be indicated by the National Park guide, who will accompany you during the whole tour.
+The snorkeling area will be indicated by the National Park guide, who will be present during the whole tour.

-In the “tunnels”, the seabed mainly made of sand and volcanic rocks (↕1-3m), covered with algae and some coral polyps.
+In the “tunnels”, the seabed is mainly made of sand and volcanic rocks (↕3-9ft/1-3m), covered with algae and some coral polyps.
 Mangrove areas can also be found around the spot.

 Most tours include lunch and drinks, which will be taken on the boat (it is not allowed to land in the National Park with food).
 Inquire when booking what your tour includes.